danp0kes/age-predictor/README.md

 ### Product Placement

-Firstly, Good Seed could identify what products are being bought by each age group.
-For instance, Good Seed could identify certain products that are bought more by elderly people.
-As elderly people may require more help accessing products, the store could place these items closer to the front, making it easier for them to purchase items and incentivising shopping at Good Seed over other stores.
+Firstly, a grocery store could identify what products are being bought by each age group.
+For instance, they could identify certain products that are bought more by elderly people.
+As elderly people may require more help accessing products, the store could place these items closer to the front, making it easier for them to purchase items and incentivising shopping at their grocery store over others.

 ### Supplier Marketing
 Secondly, this information could also be useful for suppliers who might want to identify their target audiences.
-Good Seed could sell this information and charge for specific shelf spacing based on customer preferences.
+A grocery could sell this information and charge for specific shelf spacing based on customer preferences.